EmmaSteinman/project3/src/vm/lab3doc.md

 > `struct` member, global or static variable, `typedef`, or
 > enumeration.
 Identify the purpose of each in 25 words or less.

+We created a new set of files, page.h and page.c, in the vm directory to contain functions that are related to paging.
+The following are defined in these files:

+- `STACK_SIZE`: a constant that defines the maximum number of pages allowed to be allocated for a single process's stack.
+- `void add_stack_page (struct intr_frame *f, void* addr);`: a function that, given an interrupt frame and an address (either an address being check for use with a system call or an address that caused a page fault), allocates a new page for the current process's stack.
+- `bool install_page (void *upage, void *kpage, bool writable);`: a function copied from process.c that puts a new page in a process's page directory.
+Was previously not publicly available, so we copied it to page.c so that it can be used in other files.

 #### ALGORITHMS ####

 > B2: When a frame is required but none is free, some frame must be